 15 Crazy Super Bowl Betting Trends

-The only two teams to win a Super Bowl in the last 15 years without wearing their white jerseys were the Green Bay Packers in Super Bowl 45 and the Philadelphia Eagles in Super Bowl 52.
+The only three teams to win a Super Bowl in the last 17 years without wearing their white jerseys were the:

-2) Regular-Season Wins Mean Nothing
+2) Regular-Season Wins Mean Nothing in Super Bowl

-*The New England Patriots and Philadelphia Eagles had identical 13-3 records when they met in Super Bowl 52; this is why there is a missing win/loss
+*The New England Patriots and Philadelphia Eagles had identical 13-3 records when they met in Super Bowl 52; this is why there is a missing win/loss.

-The 2016 New England Patriots (Super Bowl 51) and 2008 Pittsburgh Steelers (Super Bowl 43) are the only two teams in the last 14 years who possessed a better regular-season record than their Super Bowl opponent and went on to win the game.
+The 2016 New England Patriots (Super Bowl 51) and 2008 Pittsburgh Steelers (Super Bowl 43) are the only two teams in the last 16 years who possessed a better regular-season record than their Super Bowl opponent and went on to win the game.

-3) Favorites Hold a Hefty Advantage
+3) Favorites Hold a Hefty Advantage in Super Bowl History

 This trend has recently reversed, though …

 4) Underdogs Have the Edge in Recent Super Bowls